Coupled-wire construction of non-Abelian higher-order topological phases: Theory and model

 \section{Theory and model}

-In this section, we first introduce a theoretical framework to construct HOTPs of non-Abelian characters.
+In this section, we first introduce a theoretical framework to construct non-Abelian HOTPs.
 The general idea is to couple non-Abelian and/or Abelian topological lattices along different spatial dimensions, yielding a higher-dimensional system whose HOTPs are determined by the product topology of its lower-dimensional subsystems, as detailed in Sec.~\ref{sec:The}.
 The non-Abelian HOTPs thus obtained are referred to as pristine (hybridized) if none (some) of its constituting subsystems are characterized by Abelian topological charges.
-The minimal case following such a construction is given by hybridized non-Abelian SOTIs in two dimensions, whose lattice Hamiltonian is introduced and analyzed in Sec.~\ref{sec: Model}.
-More detailed treatments of the topology and phase transitions in our model are given in later sections.
+The minimal case following such a construction is given by hybridized non-Abelian SOTPs in two dimensions, whose lattice Hamiltonian is introduced and analyzed in Sec.~\ref{sec: Model}.
+More detailed treatments of the topology and phase transitions in our 2D minimal model are given in later sections.